Inherent momentum-dependent gap structure of altermagnetic superconductors: Methodology

 where $ l_{\mathbf{\sigma,k}}$ and $ m_{\mathbf{\sigma,k}}$ are the unitary transformation components between sublattice and band space.
 The particular form of Eq.~(\ref{eq:m}) ensures $2\pi$ periodicity in the BZ of the unitary transformation,

 In the band basis, the Hamiltonian reads

 To stabilize superconductivity, we consider the general interaction,

 where $\mathbf r_i$ and $\mathbf r_j$ denote the positions of the unit cell of sublattice $s$ and $s'$.
-In the following, we consider onsite (OS) interaction and nearest-neighbor (NN) interaction, and discuss how the two-sublattice model differs from a one-band model.
+In the following, we consider both onsite (OS) and extended interactions, and discuss how the two-sublattice model differs from a one-band model.
+We write the interaction in momentum space, anticipating mean-field decoupling in the Cooper channel without finite-momentum pairing.
 The magnitude of the OS-interaction is identical on the two sublattice sites, such that the interaction reads

 where $V > 0$ is the onsite attraction, $N$ is the system size and $s \in \{\mathrm{A,B}\}$ denotes the sublattice degree of freedom.
-For the NN-attraction, we apply the Hamiltonian
+For the extended interactions we consider both nearest-neighbor (NN) and next-nearest-neighbor (NNN) attraction given by the Hamiltonian

+where the interaction in the NN case connects opposite sublattices $s' = \Bar{s}$, whereas the interaction for the NNN case is between same sublattices $s'=s$.
+For the case of NN attraction the bare potential is given by

+where $V^\mathrm{NN}>0$ denotes the strength of the NN attraction.
+Note that the phase associated with the NN interaction is dependent on the sublattice such that $V^{\mathrm{NN}}_{\mathbf{k,k'},\mathrm{B,A}}={V^{\mathrm{NN}}_{\mathbf{k,k'},\mathrm{A,B}}}^*$.
+The phase factor arises from the specific choice of basis and only appears in interactions between different sublattices.
+Superconducting order parameters expressed in different bases are related by a unitary transformation, and all gauge-invariant observables remain invariant under such changes of basis.
+For the case of NNN attraction, the bare potential is given by